 Airflow is somehow being cutoff, which can mean one of several different things:

-We saw how the refrigerant, when put under pressure, gets hotter.
+We explained how the refrigerant, when put under pressure, gets hotter.
 The same is true of the inverse.
 With low refrigerant levels, the chemical liquid in the coil expands, cooling it until it freezes.

-Because your AC is a closed loop system, if your refrigerant is low, it is escaping the refrigerant line through a leak.
+Because your AC is a closed-loop system, if your refrigerant is low, it is escaping the refrigerant line through a leak.
 And once the coil has frozen over, your AC cannot extract the warmth from your home’s air.
 It is simply sent back un-conditioned.

 Your AC not blowing cold air as a result of dirty condenser coil.